 While disguising a murder is a common occurrence in crime fiction, sometimes — especially when the murderer is a corrupt government or similarly powerful body — the death is simply reported as something other than murder.
 This can also occur when criminals who are too desperate to care give an account of their actions.
-When played for black comedy, the report describes such an implausible set of circumstances that the true cause is obvious.
+When Played for Laughs, the report describes such an implausible set of circumstances that the true cause is obvious.

 Compare Never Suicide - that's when someone takes significant steps to disguise a murder as such, instead of just proclaiming it suicide and suggesting you shouldn't disagree.